kubernetes/ingress-nginx/docs/faq/gce.md

 Yes, please see [this](/examples/static-ip) example.

-## Does updating a Kubernetes secrete update the GCE TLS certs?
+## Does updating a Kubernetes secret update the GCE TLS certs?

 Yes, expect O(30s) delay.